yWorks/yfiles-dash-basic-integration/README.md

 # Building the Dash component
 There are two major steps in the build process: First the React component is bundled with webpack, then a python script is run to create a tarball that can be imported in the Dash application.

-To successfully build the React component, you need to copy a valid yFiles for HTML library to the component's resources, which you can [evaluate for free here](https://www.yworks.com/products/yfiles-for-html/evaluate).
+To successfully build the React component, you need install a yFiles for HTML package file using npm, which you can [evaluate for free here](https://www.yworks.com/products/yfiles-for-html/evaluate).

-## Copy the yFiles library to the component
-The yFiles library and associated files should be copied to `./src/lib/resources/yfiles/`.
-The structure should be as follows:
-- `./src/lib/resources/yfiles/es6-modules/` (The yFiles ES6 modules folder)
-- `./src/lib/resources/yfiles/license.js`
-- `./src/lib/resources/yfiles/yfiles.css`

-Additionally, the yFiles CSS file needs to be copied to `./yfiles_components/` which is what the python script bundles into the Dash component. `yfiles.css` is a vital part of the yFiles for HTML library which is why it needs to be bundled alongside.
-It is also referenced in the MANIFEST, too.

 # How to run
 1. Build the Dash component with `npm run build:all-tar` (don't forget to copy a yFiles library to the component's resources first).
 This will bundle the React component with webpack and run the python scripts to create a tarball that is consumed by Dash.
 The tarball will be placed in `./dash-sample-app/`.